Acadia Parish Economic Profile

 - Crowley – Rice Capital and designated Tree City USA, Retirement Community & Main Street Community

 - Rayne – Louisiana City of Murals and Frog Capital

 - Rayne Frog Festival - This annual festival boasts a full schedule of music, delicious foods and drinks, signature events such as frog racing and jumping, selection of the Rayne Lions Club Derby Queen, Diaper Derby, Arts & Crafts show at the Rayne Civic Center and the Grand Parade.

 - International Rice Festival - The oldest and largest agricultural festival in Louisiana.
 Held every October in the historical downtown area of Crowley, this celebration pays tribute to the rice industry that has played an integral part in the economic growth and culture of Southwest Louisiana and to the rice farmers responsible for that success.

 - Germanfest - Enjoy live entertainment, authentic German food, a large selection of German beer on tap, folklore demonstrations and children's activities.
 This family friendly environment makes the festival a great place to visit!
 Young or old, this festival will leave you with memories that you will never forget.

-- Rice Capital Championship Gumbo Cook-off - Each year, the Crowley Chamber of Commerce hosts a gumbo cook-off drawing in several thousand individuals to taste numerous delicious gumbos, a traditional delicacy.
+- Rice Capital Championship Gumbo Cook-off - Each year, the Acadia Parish Chamber of Commerce hosts a gumbo cook-off drawing in several thousand individuals to taste numerous delicious gumbos, a traditional delicacy.

 - Iota - Tee Mamou Mardi Gras Folklife Festival - This festival kicks off on Mardi Gras Day.
 Throughout the day, Cajun and Zydeco bands play on the main stage featuring the only raised dance floor in the area.
 The youth musicians' tent features the area's finest young musicians playing Cajun music.
 The festival also offers the most delicious Cajun foods and a variety of Cajun crafts.